 - You receive the invitation more than once.
 (Apply discretion)

-3. The Interview is Urgent
+3. The Interview Is Urgent

-4. The Stage of the Interview
+4. The Stage Of The Interview

 An entry-level applicant receiving a call for a senior-level position is a red flag.
 A mid-level professional receiving an invite for an executive position is questionable.

-5. The Invitation is Full of Grammatical Errors
+5. The Invitation Is Full Of Grammatical Errors

 Job scammers in their haste to send their dubious emails don’t pay attention to the message they are sending.